 In the manual therapy video below, NAIOMT’s Stacy Soappman demonstrates the normal variance in the alar ligament testing.

 If you want to master skills that can make a big difference with patients in the clinic, come join us in person for one of our upcoming Cervical Spine courses, which can be taken in any order convenient to you.
 (Second and third year PT students get a deep discount!)

 So what is similar about Horner’s Syndrome and how to functionally train a patient with a compromised alar ligament?
 The answer, my friends, is they both come up in our presentation in the NAIOMT Scan of the Head.
 This region is functionally, anatomically, neurologically and pathologically so very different than the mid-cervical spine.
 As faculty instructors, we present these two so very distinct areas on separate tracks, with the head scan alone taking up a good portion of one day of our Cervical Spine course.

-Do you see patients experiencing headaches in the clinic?
+Are you seeing patients experiencing headaches?
 In the manual therapy video below, our Texas-based NAIOMT faculty member, Michael Lucido, demonstrates how physical therapists can evaluate a patient's suspected cervicogenic headache.